 In these examples, I've underlined the whole verb phrase.
 Note that the word not is not part of the verb phrase.

 You could also make it a contraction, blending the words should and not together.

-When forming a question, the modal verb comes before the subject, and the main verb comes after the subject.
+When you're forming a question, put the modal verb before the subject, and the main verb after the subject.

 Are you interested in sentence diagramming?
 You should be.
 It will knock your socks off.